Craft Elf crafts, projects, ideas, patterns, sewing, crochet, knitting and coloring pages Craft Elf

 • Bowl & Spoon

-To Make the Doe:
+To Make the dough:

 1. Combine the cinnamon, cloves and nutmeg in a medium size bowl.